 Under the Higher Education Act Title IV disclosure requirements, an institution must provide current and prospective students with information about each of its programs that prepares students for gainful employment in a recognized occupation.

-The Architecture and Environmental Design program is not a recognized occupation that requires a Gainful Employment disclosure.
+The Architecture program is not a recognized occupation that requires a Gainful Employment disclosure.